When to Travel to Taiwan: Weather Breakdown by Month & Season

 January

-- Overview: January is the coldest month in Taiwan, but still relatively mild by North American or European standards.
+January is the coldest month in Taiwan, but it’s still relatively mild by North American and European standards.
 Average lows are 13°C (55°F) and average highs are 16°C (61°F).

 February

-- Overview: February is slightly warmer than January with more rainfall throughout the country.
-Average lows, mostly centered around Northern Taiwan, are 10°C (50°F) and average highs are around 25°C (77°F).
+February is slightly warmer than January, but we’ll start to experience more rainfall throughout the country.
+Average lows, mostly centered around Northern Taiwan, are 10°C (50°F), and average highs are around 25°C (77°F).

-- Where to go in February: Southern Taiwan is warmer and sunnier in February than the north.
+Southern Taiwan gets warmer and sunnier in February than the north.
 Chinese New Year usually takes place in February.
-It’s a colourful time of year in Taiwan, but also one of the busiest.
-Reservations are crucial, especially if trying to score one of the best places to stay in Taipei.
+It’s a colorful time of year here, but also one of the busiest, in my experience.

 March

-- Overview: Both the temperatures and rainfall pick up heading into March.
-The month is generally milder than February with an average low of 14°C (58°F) and an average high of 18°C (65°F).
+Both temperatures and rainfall pick up in Taiwan in March.
+This month is generally milder than February, with an average low of 14°C (58°F) and an average high of 18°C (65°F).
+I still find most of the country a little too “chilly,” though, to give it my full-on thumbs up.

 April